README.md clean up readme 2 revisions

 Gitpatch Docs #

-Gitpatch is a cloud-based code hosting service built to help asynchronous teams collaborate better using Git.
-Instead of pull requests, it focuses on smaller unit of change - patches.
-Patches, compared to pull requests, are more lightweight, are easy to review and quick to apply.
+Patches, compared to pull requests, are lighter weight, easier to review, and quicker to apply.
 They are versioned and can be stacked on top of each other.
-And there is no email, patches are submitted using the standard Git protocol.
+And there is no email: patches are submitted using the standard Git protocol.

-Gitpatch is also built to be fast, like, really fast.
+Gitpatch is also built to be fast.
+Like, really fast.
 Under the hood, Gitpatch implements a custom Git storage system and additional indexing to speed up many operations.

 How It Works #